rudra-iitm-phd/rudra-iitm-phd.github.io/policy.md

 >We're getting rid of $r(s_t, a_t)$ and instead we'll now use $r_{t+1}$ to denote the reward for transitioning from $s_t$ to $s_{t+1}$ by executing $a_t$.
 And same as before, we assume $\gamma = 1$

 In other words, $Q_{\pi_\theta}(s_t, a_j)$ denotes the expected return obtained for executing $a_j$ in $s_j$ and then behaving according to $\pi_\theta$ for the rest of the time.
-In a sense it evaluates a state-action pair under a given policy.
+It evaluates a state-action pair under a given policy.
 Now what if we want to find out how good a state (not the state-action pair) is ?
 I mean it only seems logical to execute an action in a state if it's good enough.
 For this we require the value functions.

 $$
 \begin{align*}